On Chile rivers, Native spirituality and development clash

 “The world is not loot.
 Everything that’s outside is also inside ourselves,” he said, sitting by the fire in his ruka, a traditional building outside his house near Araucania’s capital, a two-hour drive from the Truful Truful.
 “You have to understand that the spirit of this fire, present here, is as sacred as the Christ in a church.”

-And trampling a crucifix — as some protesters did in 2019 mass uprisings — is as painful and evil as damming a river, Antivil said.
+And trampling a crucifix — as some protesters did in 2019 mass uprisings — is as painful and evil as damming a river, he said.
 He cited as an example construction in the early 2000s of the Ralco dam, which flooded sacred compounds and generated an uproar that prevented similar massive projects and energized cultural resistance to smaller ones.

 Mapuche community members’ reverence is evident when they walk alongside rivers like the Truful Truful, whose name means “from waterfall to waterfall” in the Mapudungun language.